padiketeku/EnvMonMod/EMM-Prac-4-Monitoring Land Clearing.md

 ## Detect land clearing

 Land clearing and regrowth for the first 5 years (2015-2019) is presented here.
-However, you are required to analyse the whole 9 years (2015-2023) to complete the assessment.
+However, you are required to analyse the whole 9 years (2015-2023) to complete the assignment.